Josmithr/FluidFramework/azure/packages/azure-client/api-report/azure-client.api.md

 import { IFluidDataStoreFactory } from '@fluidframework/runtime-definitions';
 import { TypedEventEmitter } from '@fluid-internal/client-utils';

+// Warning: (ae-forgotten-export) The symbol "ServiceAudience" needs to be exported by the entry point index.d.ts
+//
 // @internal @deprecated
 export class AzureAudience extends ServiceAudience<AzureMember> implements IAzureAudience {
-    protected createServiceMember(audienceMember: IClient): AzureMember;
+    // Warning: (ae-forgotten-export) The symbol "IClient" needs to be exported by the entry point index.d.ts protected createServiceMember(audienceMember: IClient): AzureMember;
 }